Strawberry Cream Pie (Gluten & Dairy-Free)

 SO EASY (and way cheaper than buying it).

-- Literally just throw in 2 cups of flakes and turn on the food processor.
+- Just put 2 cups of coconut flakes in a food processor.

 - Let it blend until it’s basically a liquid (very runny and thin).
 It can take about 15 minutes, so I like to start my butter as the crust is baking.